 MEMORIAL TO ADMIRAL SIR CLOWDISLEY SHOVELL.
-Washington, D.C., National Gallery of Art (1610), since 1956.
-Canvas. $87\frac{1}{2} \times 62\frac{1}{2}$ in.
-(222.3×158.8 cm.).
-Inscribed on a stone toward lower left: B.--RICCI [Sebastiano and Marco Ricci] Faciebant.
+Washington, D.C., National Gallery of Art (1610), since 1956.1 Canvas. $87\frac{1}{2} \times 62\frac{1}{2}$ in. $(222 \cdot 3 \times 158 \cdot 8 \text{ cm.})$.2 Inscribed on a stone toward lower left: ^{B.} Marco Ricci] Faciebant.
 Very good condition except for slight restoration on shield and mantle of hero; cleaned 1955.

-This comes from a series of twenty-four allegorical pictures, painted between 1722 and 1729, dedicated to the memory of 'British Monarchs, the valiant Commanders, and other illustrious Personages, who flourish'd in England about the End of the seventeenth, and the Beginning of the eighteenth Centuries.'3 The series was commissioned in a most remarkable manner by Owen McSwiny, a playwright and one-time London theater manager who, after going bankrupt, had settled in Italy.
+This comes from a series of twenty-four allegorical pictures, painted between 1722 and 1729, dedicated to the memory of 'British Monarchs, the valiant Commanders, and other illustrious Personages, who flourish'd in England about the End of the seventcenth, and the Beginning of the eighteenth Centuries.'3 The series was commissioned in a most remarkable manner by Owen McSwiny, a playwright and one-time London theater manager who, after going bankrupt, had settled in Italy.
 Outstanding Venetian and Bolognese artists - the Ricci, Canaletto, Pittoni, Piazzetta, Creti, and others - were employed by McSwiny to carry out the paintings.
 He himself4 furnished the 'Invention' for the subjects, which necessarily involved considerable knowledge of British biography and history.
 The contemporary Bolognese art historian Zanotti5 marvels that harmony was achieved in the finished paintings in spite of the bewildering situation in which the artists found themselves, following McSwiny's program for subjects of which they did not know the history, as a soldier follows his general's orders of which he does not understand the significance.
 The artists worked in teams, usually of two or three, each man being assigned certain parts of a composition according to his special ability.
-In the case of K1056 Sebastiano obviously painted most of